The Wilson Spool in Locally Flat Spacetimes: Introduction

-The full potential of three-dimensional Einstein gravity becomes apparent when it is formulated in the language of a Chern-Simons gauge theory, in which the role of the underlying symmetries that govern the theory is particularly pronounced.
+The full potential of three-dimensional classical Einstein gravity becomes apparent when it is formulated in the language of a Chern-Simons gauge theory,\footnote{Classically, the Einstein-Hilbert and Chern-Simons actions are equivalent modulo boundary terms.
+Accordingly, only gauge fields with a classical gravitational interpretation will be considered here.} in which the role of the underlying symmetries that govern the theory is particularly pronounced and its topological nature\footnote{There are no local degrees of freedom in pure three-dimensional Einstein gravity; still, there are non-trivial boundary degrees of freedom.} becomes rather transparent.
 However, this approach simultaneously raises a variety of new questions, for example concerning the (minimal) coupling of additional fields to the theory and how to formulate it in a purely algebraic language -- a question that is interesting both for practical purposes and from a conceptual point of view.
 Recently, an answer has been proposed in the case of massive, scalar and spinning fields for both positive and negative cosmological constant, introducing a gauge-invariant operator that has been coined the \emph{Wilson Spool} \cite{Castro:2023dxp,Castro:2023bvo,Bourne:2024ded,Fliss:2025sir,Bourne:2025azc}.

-The idea is the following: In a gauge-theoretic language, the objects naturally replacing the concept of geometry are Wilson lines, since they control parallel transport of minimally coupled fields, and it has been shown that they can in principle be thought of as the worldlines of massive particles \cite{Ammon:2013hba,Castro:2018srf}.
-Now the approach is to model the path integral by winding such a Wilson line around the non-contractible cycle an arbitrary number of times and the result should be interpretable as a quantum field, minimally coupled to the gauge theory, i.e. to the background spacetime.
+The idea is the following: In a gauge-theoretic language, objects that are capable of replacing the concept of geometry are Wilson lines, since they control parallel transport of minimally coupled fields, and it has been shown that they can in principle be thought of as the worldlines of massive particles \cite{Ammon:2013hba,Castro:2018srf}.
+Loosely speaking, wrapping such worldlines around a non-contractible cycle provides a technique for the calculation of the one-loop partition function \cite{Castro:2023dxp}, which motivates the approach to model the path integral by looping a Wilson line an arbitrary number of times and the result should be interpretable as the contribution of a quantum field, minimally coupled to the gauge theory.
 More precisely, the Wilson spool $\mathds{W}$ will calculate the partition function $Z_\text{M}$ of a massive matter field that lives on a fixed background geometry described in terms of a Chern-Simons gauge field $A$,

 where $S_\text{M}[\phi;A]$ denotes the respective action of the minimally coupled matter field.
 In other words, the Wilson-spool operator is an object in which the path integral over the matter field has already been carried out and, as such, it presents itself as a suitable starting point to perform the path integral over the gauge sector and thus to capture quantum-gravitational effects.
 Interestingly, $\mathds{W}[A]$ depends merely on the background holonomy and the re\-pre\-sen\-ta\-tion that is associated with the field.